 - 7 tools to beat addiction by Stanton Peele

 - Beat the booze: a comprehensive guide to combating drink problems in all walks of life by Edmund & Helen Tirbutt

 Contact Drinkline’s free, confidential phone service on 0800 917 8282 for advice and information to help you reduce your drinking.

 See www.alcoholconcern.org.uk for information and advice about alcohol.

-Feel free to contact us to ask about psychological therapies available at our centres that may help with issues relating to alcohol dependency.
+Feel free to contact us to ask about psychological therapies available at our centres that may help with alcohol related issues.